 Being sensitive caffeine, she didn't want to go with something overly concentrated and wants to ease her body into enjoying a little caffeine each day.
 She shared with me that she actually had been drinking this tea everyday in an efforts to do so!
 She has brewed a second Mist pitcher of this White Peach tea to keep in the refrigerator for just this reason!

 Furthermore, because of adding caffeine to her routine, her sleep schedule has then therefore been a bit off.
 She's had trouble getting to sleep after having her caffeine during the day.
 Due to this trouble, Susan has been sipping a third tea regularly.
-As the summer really sets in upon us, it is inevitable to not think of being on the lake and the calmness that this brings.
+As the winter really sets in upon us, it is inevitable to not think of being on the lake, the calmness that this brings, and the missing of this whole experience.
 Because of this, Susan chose to brew a third Mist pitcher, of our very popular, Lakeside Calm.
 This tea has absolutely no caffeine in it and is a blend of hibiscus, lemon, and lavender.
 These flavors immediately calm her, she tells me, and remind her of spending summer nights at her cottage at the end of Canandaigua Lake.
 Just hearing her reminisce and tell me of these times is relaxing and has convinced me to add some Lakeside Calm to my cup!

 As you have noticed, Susan is a big proponent for our Mist pitcher.
 I, too, absolutely adore mine and am thinking of adding another to my collection!
 This pitcher makes making all of our teas so easy, it's crazy.
 All you have to do is add the tea of your choice to the pitcher (enough to coat the bottom; a bit more if you are looking for stronger flavors), fill it with water, place the top on, and put it in your fridge for 2-6 hours (I usually just leave it in overnight!).
 Wah-lah!
 You're iced tea is now ready to drink all day long!
 I promise you, it really is this easy!
 If you need more information, check out this blog article that details it!